Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 ###7.
 Assigned Session List Container
       This container will fetch assigned sessions list from server and also gets updated when a session is assigned to some agent.This update is retrieved from socket.

 ###8.
-New Session List Container
+Abandoned List Container
-      This container will fetch new sessions list from server and also gets updated when a customer joins livehelp through widget.This update is retrieved from socket.
+     This container will fetch abandoned sessions list from server and also gets updated when a customer joins livehelp through widget.This update is retrieved from socket.Abandoned Sessions are those sessions where the customer is unable to communicate wit h the agent

 ###9.
 Resolved Session List Container
       This container will fetch resolved sessions list from server and also gets updated when a agent mark chat session 'resolved'.This update is retrieved from socket.